doblerone/QA-DKRZ_FPSCONV/docs/sphinx/userguide/configuration.rst

 Configuration files and options may be specified multiply following a given precedence.
-This facilitates having a file with short-term options (in a file attached to the -f option on the command-line), another one with settings to site-specific demands, which are robust against changes in the repository, and long-term default settings from the repository.
-All options may be specified on the command-line plus some more ( ``/package-path/QA-DKRZ/scripts/qa_DKRZ --help``).
+This facilitates having a file with short-term options (in a file provided by the -f option on the command-line), another one with settings to site-specific demands, which are robust against changes in the repository, and long-term default settings from the repository.
 A sequence of configuration files is defined by ``QA_CONF=conf-file`` assignments embedded in the configuration files.
 The precedence of configuration files/options is given below from highest to